Student Visa

 General Overview

-Students on the Graduate route will be able to work or look for work after their studies for a maximum period of 2 years, or 3 years for Doctoral students.
+If successful in your application, you will be able to work or look for work for a maximum period of 2 years, or 3 years for Doctoral students.

 The Graduate route will be unsponsored, meaning applicants will not need a job offer to apply for the route.